Instagram Contact

 Contact lenders to get an idea of how much you can borrow based on your financial position to get a realistic understanding of what you can buy.
 While you’re at it, do a soft credit check on your account, so you can ask the lender about the extent of your borrowing power.

 There are many different mortgage types that suit various situations.
 You’ll need to research your finance options.
-The most common are variable (changing interest rate), fixed-rate (stagnant interest rate), and interest-only (borrower must pay extra to pay off the principal).
+The most common are variable (changing interest rate), fixed-rate (fixed interest rate), and interest-only (borrower must pay extra to pay off the principal).

 Don’t forget about the interest rate percentage!
 A rate even 0.5% lower could save you thousands over the lifetime of the loan.
 If you need help during this step, consult a broker.

-Step 4: Find the Percent Home
+Step 4: Find the Perfect Home

 Make a list of your must-haves (layout, property size, schools, public transportation) and nice-to-haves (fittings, design, outdoor space) so you have an idea of what you’re looking for.